RS-232: Role in modern personal computers

 In the book PC 97 Hardware Design Guide, Microsoft deprecated support for the RS-232 compatible serial port of the original IBM PC design.
 Today, RS-232 has mostly been replaced in personal computers by USB for local communications.
 Advantages compared to RS-232 are that USB is faster, uses lower voltages, and has connectors that are simpler to connect and use.
-Disadvantages of USB compared to RS-232 are that USB is far less immune to electromagnetic interference (EMI) and that maximum cable length is much shorter (15 meters for RS-232 versus 3–5 meters for USB, depending on the USB version and use of active cables).
+Disadvantages of USB compared to RS-232 are that USB is more susceptible to electromagnetic interference (EMI) and that maximum cable length defined by standards is much shorter (15 meters for RS-232 versus 3–5 meters for USB, depending on the USB version and use of active cables).
+RS-232 cable lengths of 2000 meters are possible with appropriate line drivers.

 In fields such as laboratory automation or surveying, RS-232 devices continue to be used.
 Some types of programmable logic controllers, variable-frequency drives, servo drives, and computerized numerical control equipment are programmable via RS-232.
 Computer manufacturers have responded to this demand by re-introducing the DE-9M connector on their computers or by making adapters available.

-RS-232 ports are also commonly used to communicate to headless systems such as servers, where no monitor or keyboard is installed, during boot when operating system is not running yet and therefore no network connection is possible.
+RS-232 ports are also commonly used to communicate to headless systems such as servers, where no monitor or keyboard is installed, during boot when an operating system is not yet running and therefore no network connection is possible.
 A computer with an RS-232 serial port can communicate with the serial port of an embedded system (such as a router) as an alternative to monitoring over Ethernet.